ADHD-C: Understanding Combined ADHD

 • If applicable, addressing co-occurring conditions (depression, anxiety, etc.)

-Many people with ADHD also benefit from and focus on goals such as increasing self-esteem or navigating interpersonal relationships.
 Treatment of adults and children with ADHD can differ in some ways, but they do contain similar routes.
 Medication, therapy, and peer or social support options are often helpful for those who live with ADHD.
-For children who live with ADHD, part of the treatment program often involves education and training for parents.
+For children who live with ADHD, part of the treatment program may involve education and training for parents.

 According to the CDC and other expert sources, roughly 70-80% of those who live with ADHD benefit from medication.
 That said, behavioral therapy is suggested first for those under six years of age.
 Please consult with your prescribing doctor or primary care physician before considering any medication options.

 The process of finding the right treatment plan, including the correct mix of therapy and medication, can take time.
-Here are some things you can do to support yourself or your child in symptom management:
+Here are some things you can do to support yourself or your child as you look for what works best for you:

 Find people who understand